giftyemefatechhub/AgileProject/README.md

 - Mood Tracking: Employees can document their mood.
 - Break Notifications: Employees receive notifications for taking breaks.
 - Calendar: The app includes a calendar feature for scheduling tasks and events.

+## Usage
+To access the Task Management app
+- Register an account
+- log into your account
+- Manage tasks
+- Track your progress for each sprint
+- Document your mood
+- Receive notifications for taking breaks
+- Schedule tasks and events using calendar feature

 ## Installation